HousenZhu/ECE1724_Project/README.md

 ```bash
 cd Windows
 ```
+For Windows-specific instructions, please refer to the README in the `Windows` directory: [Windows README](Windows/README.md)

 On Windows, the project supports interaction with the language model through the terminal interface.
 The text-based user interface (TUI) is not available.

 * macOS: